wso2/terraform-apim/CONTRIBUTING.md

-# Contributing to ansible-apim
+# Contributing to terraform-apim

-Ansible resources for WSO2 API Manager are open source, and we encourage contributions from our community.
+Terraform-apim resources for WSO2 API Manager are open source, and we encourage contributions from our community.

 ## How you can Contribute